ankostis/TeslaCrack/README.rst

 :Author:      Googulator
 :License:     GNU General Public License v3 (GPLv3)

-This is a tool for decrypting files that were encrypted with the versions < 3.0 of the **TeslaCrypt ransomware** (see `TeslaCrypt versions`_, at the bottom).
+This tool mainly decrypts files from **TeslaCrypt ransomware** < v3.x (see `TeslaCrypt versions`_, at the bottom).
 These versions can be recognized from the extensions ``.vvv, .ccc,  .zzz, .aaa, .abc`` added to the names of you original files, and/or the filenames of the ransom notes being ``Howto_RESTORE_FILES.txt``.

-The tool should may help also ancient versions by reconstructing the Bitcoin private-key, which is utilized by |TeslaDecrypt|_ or |TeslaDecoder|_ external programs.
+The tool should may help also ancient versions by reconstructing the *Bitcoin private-key*, which is utilized by |TeslaDecrypt|_ or |TeslaDecoder|_ external programs.